bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 That concludes the first half of this conversation.

 ## Part 2 - Next: Upcoming Second Half
-The second half we are going to talk about nesting, `roast`, `block-wide aggregation`, `adaptive signatures`, `atomic swaps`, and much, much more.
+The second half we are going to talk about nesting, roast, block-wide aggregation, adaptive signatures, atomic swaps, and much, much more.
 Hope you're enjoying the conversation and we'll see you